Martin Garrix

-Martijn Gerard Garritsen ([mɑrˈtɛin ɣəˈrɑrt‿ˈxɑrɪtsə(n)]; born 14 May 1996), known professionally as Martin Garrix and also as Ytram and GRX, is a Dutch DJ and record producer who was ranked number one on DJ Mag's Top 100 DJs list for three consecutive years—2016, 2017, and 2018.
+Martijn Gerard Garritsen ([mɑrˈtɛin ɣəˈrɑrt‿ˈxɑrɪtsə(n)]; born 14 May 1996), known professionally as Martin Garrix (or Ytram and GRX), is a Dutch DJ and record producer.
+He was ranked number one on DJ Mag's Top 100 DJs list for three consecutive years (2016, 2017, and 2018).
 He is best known for his singles "Animals", "In the Name of Love", and "Scared to Be Lonely".

 Garrix has performed at music festivals such as Coachella, Electric Daisy Carnival, Ultra Music Festival, Tomorrowland, and Creamfields.
 In 2014, he headlined the first edition of Ultra South Africa, making this his first major festival.
 In the same year, he became the youngest DJ to headline 2014 Ultra Music Festival at the age of 17.
 He was a resident DJ at Spain's Hï Ibiza (2017) and Ushuaïa Ibiza (2016 and 2018).
 He founded the label Stmpd Rcrds in 2016, months after leaving Spinnin' Records and before signing with Sony Music.

 Early life

-Garrix was born as Martijn Gerard Garritsen on 14 May 1996 in Amstelveen, the son of Gerard and Karin Garritsen.
+Martijn Gerard Garritsen was born on 14 May 1996, in Amstelveen, the son of Gerard and Karin Garritsen.
 He has a younger sister named Laura.
 He showed musical interest at an early age and learned to play the guitar at the age of 8.

 In 2004, he expressed interest in becoming a DJ after seeing Dutch DJ Tiësto perform at that year's Summer Olympics Opening Ceremony in Athens.
 He took particular inspiration from the track "Traffic", prompting him to download the specialist digital audio workstation FL Studio, enabling him to start producing.

 In 2013, he graduated from the Herman Brood Academy, a production school in Utrecht.